-Step 3 – Link *dwg plan in to Revit (optional):
+Step 3: Link *dwg plan into Revit

 - Link CAD plans.
 Insert > Link CAD (*dwg).
 Click to place the drawing anywhere and move so that the intersection of your grid (A1) aligns with the Project Base Point.
 Ensure that you ‘Link’, not ‘Import’.

-- Note that if your *dwg contains both plans and sections/elevations, you are best to separate these out into separate files as you will not be able to import the same link into both a floor plan and section.
+- Note that if your *dwg contains both plans and sections/elevations, you are best to separate these into separate files as you will not be able to import the same link into both a floor plan and section.

 - Pin the base plan.
 Select the CAD plan > Modify > Modify > Pin (PN).
-This will prevent the plan from accidentally moving.
+This check will prevent the plan from accidentally moving.

 - Architecture > Datum > Grid.
 Draw or copy as required.

 - Pin grids to prevent them from accidentally moving.
 Select all the grids > Modify > Modify > Pin (PN).

 - Create section to see level by going View > Create > Section.
 Draw the section mark.
 Right-click on the section mark and select ‘Go to view’.

 - Create levels.
 In the section view, drag the level markers to the correct height as required.
 To add additional levels, Modify > Modify > Copy (CO) to copy up, or Architecture > Datum > Level to create new ones.
 Note that levels are 3D elements and that depending on where you create your section, you may or may not be able to see the levels.

 - Ensure that you have the ‘Make Plan View’ enabled when creating levels as it is possible to create levels without an associated floor plan.
 If you accidentally forget this, go View > Create > Plan Views > Floor Plans and select the levels for which you want new views